ivoysey/agdademo/patter.md

     talk about that at all.

-    if the technical details mean something to you, i'm pretty much going to stay entirely inside `Set`. there's nothing higher order happening here, even though most of it probably works in that more general setting.
+    if the technical details mean something to you, i'm pretty much going to stay entirely inside `Set`. there's nothing higher dimensional happening here, even though most of it probably works in that more general setting.

     i think it's better to have a really good understanding of agda as a tool before trying to use it to work on HoTT as a domain. doing that